ssbc/ssb-meta-feeds/README.md

 * `feedpurpose`: same string as used to create the subfeed
 * `subfeed`: the SSB identifier for this subfeed
 * `keys`: the [ssb-keys] compatible `{ curve, public, private, id }` object
+* `metadata`: the same object used when creating the subfeed

 Finally, there are many cases where you want to create a subfeed **only if** it doesn't yet exist.
 For those purposes, use `findOrCreate`, which is a mix of `find` and `create`.
 It literally will internally call `find`, and only call `create` if `find` did not find a subfeed.
 For instance: